pengzhangzhi/home/index.md

 <!-- ## Research Interests -->

-- **Generative Models for Protein Design**:
+- **Generative Models**:
-  - Efficient generation, binder design, and compositional generation.
+  - Efficient generation, compositional generation, diffusion models for optimization.
 - **The third dimension of protein language models(pLMs).**
   - pLMs is reaching a plateau, with model sizes and training corpora stretching their limits.
 What lies beyond?
 A more efficient architecture or a deeper integration of biological context.
+- **Protein Design**
+  - Binder generation for therapeutics, Optimizing existing proteins.

 ## News